rustwasm/team/README.md

 ## 2. Do some Rust and WebAssembly Yourself

-Read our short [Rust and WebAssembly book][book], complete the [tutorials][], and compile some Rust into WebAssembly.
-If you ran into a paper cut or roadblock, [let us know by filing an issue!][file-issue]
+Read our short [Rust and WebAssembly book][book], complete its [tutorials][], and compile some Rust into WebAssembly.
+If you run into a paper cut or roadblock, [let us know by filing an issue!][file-issue]

 ## 3. Join the Rust and WebAssembly Working Group